ksu-cis/cis-400-site/_milestones/website-milestone-1.md

 3. `Drinks()` should return an `IEnumerable<IOrderItem>` containing a single instance (object) of each type of drink served at Cowboy Cafe.
 These can be the default size.

-4. `Combos()` should return an `IEnumerable<IOrderItem>` containing a single instance (object) of each type of combo served at Cowboy Cafe.
+4. `CompleteMenu()` should return an `IEnumerable<IOrderItem>` containing a single instance (object) of each type of item (all entrees, sides, and drinks) served at Cowboy Cafe.
 These can be the default size and come with the default Side and Drink.

 **HINT:** This `Menu` class can save you a lot of effort in creating the menu item lists for your website.